 - Only upon promises of autonomy given by the Sapu Inka Manku Qhápaq II (1835-58) did they cease hostilities.
 They entered into a treaty with the Empire that granted them autonomy.
 However, autonomous status was not able to be given to their homeland because the city of Ciudad de la Plata de la Nueva Toledo (*here's* Sucre) had been founded in their homeland by the Spanish in 1538 and had become a major metropolitan center.
 Upon the independence of the Empire the city was renamed Chuquisaca.

-- They were given a choice of homelands (limited, to be sure) and decided on the *here's* province of Belisario Boeto farther west on the border with (IB) Paraguay, which they renamed Charcas.
-It was sparsely populated and any inhabitants who did not want to remain in the department were given homes elsewhere.
+- They were given a choice of homelands (limited, to be sure) and decided on the *here's* province of Belisario Boeto farther east on the border with (IB) Paraguay, which they renamed Charcas.
+It was sparsely populated and any inhabitants who did not want to remain in the district were given homes elsewhere.

 - This division of Antisuyu province is known as a Comarca Indígena.

 - The Comarca is divided into six Communes (comuna).